watertreader/Udacity_Data_Scientist_Nanodegree/Project_4/README.md

 We will also try to train a model to predict the amount that can be spent by an individual given the individual’s traits and offer details.
 This will help us decide which promotional offer best suits the individual and respond to the target audience with better accuracy.

 The project goal is to build a data science project to leverage what I have learned throughout the program

     1: Exploratory Data Analysis.
-	2: Recommendation System
+	2: Basic Programming Skill
-    	2a: Rank Based Recommendations
+		2a: Basic Python
-    	2b: User-User Based Collaborative Filtering
+		2b: Pandas library
-		2c: Matrix Factorization
+		2c: Matplotlib
-	3: Analysis Skill Set
+	3: Analysis Skill Set, coupled with statistical knowledge

 In this project, we will combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type

-The data used in the study is provided by Starbucks
+The data is provided by Starbucks

 ## File Descriptions <a name="files"></a>
 File structure of project is given by

 	- README.md: read me file
-	- Recommendations_with_IBM.ipynb: containing the project codes, excercise and graphs
+	- Starbucks_Capstone_notebook.ipynb: containing the project codes, excercise and graphs
 	- Recommendations_with_IBM.pdf: the above in pdf

 ## Installation <a name="Installation"></a>